Looking to book a Mexico City DAY TRIP?

 Tepoztlan is one of the spiritual epicenters of Mexico, and many visit for weekend wellness getaway to experience a temazcal ceremony.
 If you stay overnight, these beautiful spa resorts — Hotel Boutique Casa Fernanda, Hotel Amomoxtli and Hotel Posada Del Tepozteco — are the best hotels in Tepoztlan.

 For many, no trip the Tepoztlan pueblo magico is complete without climbing way up into the mountains to see the Tepozteco Pyramid.
 This mysterious Aztec pyramid, located high atop the town, is dedicated to Tepoztēcatl, the Aztec god of pulque (pronounced pull-kay).

 🍹 What is pulque?
 An ancient alcoholic drink made from the fermented agave plant, like tequila and mezcal, and very common to Central Mexico.

 While not everyone appreciates pulque’s tangy taste and thicker texture, do make sure to at least try some pulque in Tepoztlan.
 You can try it in its original flavor, or sweetened with things like mango and coconut to cut the tangy taste.

-You’ll find pulque sold on the street by local vendors, or at the City Market of Tepoztlan.
+You’ll find pulque sold on the street by local vendors, or at the Mercado de Tepoztlan (Tepoztlan Market).